When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 You can start your adventure at the University quarter with its Baroque architecture before finding a fabulous restaurant at Market Square for tasty food and mischievous gnomes.

-And these seven highlights to see when visiting Wroclaw showcase the beauty of the city.
+These seven highlights to see when visiting Wroclaw showcase the beauty of the city.
 So make sure to get your Wroclaw Self-Guided City Walk to suit your travel plan.

 Wroclaw is the city to see plenty of baroque architecture, manicured gardens, and riverside walks to get an authentic feel of the city.